greenwoodad/iconcheck/README.md

 -e, --email (default y)                  Set to 'n' to skip sending emails

--t, --trim (default y)                   Set to 'n' to skip trimming IconDriverDebug.$Instrument.full
+-t, --trim (default y)                   Set to 'n' to skip trimming IconDriverDebug.Instrument.full

 To run this as a cron job, make an entry in your crontab like this: